-Show Me The Way is an anthology of some of the works of Henri J. M. Nouwen, celebrated author and spiritual master.
-This beautiful forty-day Lenten meditation will accompany and encourage all who are seeking Jesus and struggling on the narrow path to the cross with Him.
+Show Me The Way, a forty-day Lenten meditation, is a beautiful anthology of some of Henri Nouwen’s works.
+He was a celebrated author and a renowned spiritual master.
+This book will accompany and encourage all who are seeking Jesus and struggling on their own narrow and painful path to the cross.

-Betty read and reread most of Nouwen’s more than thirty books during her years of struggle and with his help, persevered to the foot of the cross and through it into newness of life.
-Show Me The Way was eventually so marked up and falling apart that she held it together with a rubberband, and it became affectionately known as one of her “Rubberband Books.”
-Prayerfully may Nouwen’s words and hers be an exhortation and encouragement to you this Lenten season.
+Betty Skinner read and reread many of Nouwen’s more than thirty books during her years of struggle with clinical depression.
+Show Me The Way was eventually so marked up and falling apart that she held it together with a rubber band, and it became affectionately known as one of her “Rubberband Books.”
+With only a glimmer of faith and Nouwen’s help, she persevered to the foot of the cross and through it into glorious newness of life.
+Prayerfully may Nouwen’s words and hers be an encouragement to you this Lenten season.

 From Show Me The Way:

-From Betty, as shared in the book The Hidden Life Awakened:
+And from Betty, as we shared in The Hidden Life Awakened: